 Education & Training

-We also offer a range of initiatives to help students, and those working in horticulture, who, for whatever reason, are in need of financial support to help with horticultural training.
-We also help fund training for horticulturists who need to change career.
+Perennial offers a range of learning and development initiatives to help students, and those working in horticulture, who, for whatever reason, are in need of financial support to help with horticultural training.
+We also offer support for horticulturists who need to change career.

 Call us on 0800 093 8543 or email firstname.lastname@example.org to find out more today.